 As it is almost impossible to recover encrypted files without paying the ransom, it is imperative that companies implement preventative mechanisms against ransomware malware attacks.
 Since a primary attack vector is employees downloading malicious files sent in phishing attacks, the best defense is to stop the files before they enter the organization’s network.

-With Votiro’s Secure File Gateway, 100% protection against weaponized files is guaranteed.
+With Votiro Cloud, 100% protection against weaponized files is guaranteed.
 Unlike detection-based file security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology singles out and allows through only the safe elements of each file, ensuring every file that enters the organization is 100% safe.

 To learn more about how Votiro’s innovative approach to file security can keep your organization safe, click here.